 How much is a taxi from Rhodes to Lindos?
 Are taxis expensive in Rhodes?

 A taxi from Rhodes town to Lindos will cost between 80 and 100 Euros.
 Taxis are no more expensive on Rhodes than on other Greek islands.
 There is a set rate fee from taxi ranks.
 If you book or hail a taxi, the fare is 0.65 Euros per kilometer plus the base fee of 1.30 Euros.
 The rate is more expensive from midnight to 5 am when it rises to 1.30 Euros per kilometer.

 How long is the bus journey from Rhodes Town to Lindos?

 Is Lindos beach sandy?

 Yes.
-Lindos beach is sandy, large and faces a shallow bay with clear water.
+It is sandy, large, and faces a shallow bay with crystal clear water.